 7 ways to organize your study space for success

 The flexibility of studying online frees you from the constraints of a physical classroom and allows you to schedule study time around work and family commitments.
-But all this convenience and flexibility leaves you with too many options for when and where to study.
+But all this convenience and flexibility leaves you with too many options for when, where and how to study.

+It can be tempting to be a little too relaxed about creating a dedicated workspace for your school work.
 If a potential study space is already associated with activities such as eating, watching television or sleeping, it’s probably not ideal.
-Instead, select an area you already associate with learning, and you’ll find the more time you spend in it, the stronger the association will become.
+Instead, select an area you already associate with learning.
+The more time you spend in it, the stronger the association will become.
 Eventually, you will find yourself feeling more focused as soon as you enter the space.

 Make sure your space is comfortable

 When ensuring your study space is comfortable, one of the most important things to keep in mind is ergonomics.
 Both your study table and chair should allow good posture, and when you’re seated, the top of your desk should rest somewhere between your chest and rib cage.
 This way, you’ll be able to rest your elbows on the desktop without having to hunch your shoulders forward.
 Additionally, the chair should be comfortable, fit the height of the desk and allow your feet to rest flat on the floor.

 Your course materials should be easily accessible whenever you need them.
 If you prefer working with hard copies, you can invest in a physical filing system, but online students also have the option to enjoy the ease and flexibility of working digitally.
 Store your computer files in folders and use descriptive names to facilitate identification.